---

 - [Enterprise features](/enterprise)

-References: [Playwright Documentation](https://playwright.dev), [SOC 2 Type II standard](https://www.aicpa-cima.com/topic/audit-assurance/audit-and-assurance-greater-than-soc-2), [Google Testing Blog](https://testing.googleblog.com/)
+References: [Playwright Documentation](https://playwright.dev), [SOC 2 standard](https://www.aicpa-cima.com/topic/audit-assurance/audit-and-assurance-greater-than-soc-2), [Google Testing Blog](https://testing.googleblog.com/)